totossj2/deremates.com/README.md

 - 🚀 Built with Astro and React
 - 🎯 SEO-friendly
 - 📝 Markdown support for Privacy & Terms
-- 🖼️ Image lightbox gallery
+- 🖼️ Interactive screenshot gallery with device switching (iPhone/iPad)
 - 🔧 Easy to customize
 - 📦 Zero configuration deployment